K7YO Antenna Page

 • Antenna Modeling and Design

-All my antennas are modeled with K6STI software, AO, YO, or NEC Wires.
+My antennas are modeled with K6STI software, AO, YO, or NEC Wires.
 I started using the earlier MN in the late 80's.
-Elnec/Eznec as well as other modeling software are also good but use different source file formats.
+Elnec/Eznec as well as other modeling software are also good but use different source file formats which are not compatible or easy to convert.
 All listed gain figures were modeled by AO or YO software in free space.

 K7YO antenna modeling & source files